• Skip to primary navigation

 • Line a couple of baking sheets with parchment paper.

-• Punch the dough down slightly, form a log.
-Divide the log into 12 pieces (about 120 grams dough per bun).
+• Portion out the dough into 12 equal pieces (about 120 grams dough per bun).
 Roll each piece into a ball and place on the prepared pans, staggered.
+You can place all twelve buns on one sheet pan to create pull-apart buns or split them between two pans to create perfectly rounded buns.

-• Cover the pans with saran wrap and let the buns rise until they have doubled (about an hour at room temperature).
+• Cover the pans with saran wrap and let the buns rise until they have doubled (about 30 minutes to 1 hour at room temperature).

-• Prepare the cross dough: To form the crosses, mix the flour, water, oil, and sugar.
+• Prepare the cross paste: mix the flour, water, oil, and sugar.
 Using a piping bag fitted with a round piping tip (6 mm tip), pipe thinly onto the top of each bun just before baking.
 The dough should be thin enough to pipe, but thick enough not to spread too much.

-• Bake the buns on the middle racks for 25 minutes, or until the buns are deep golden colour.
-If you are unsure, use a thermometer to check the middle: for buns made with eggs, milk, and butter, meaning enriched breads, the internal temperature should be 180–190°F (82–88°C) when baked.
+• Bake the buns on the middle racks for 25–30 minutes, or until the buns are deep golden colour.
+If you are unsure, use a thermometer to check the middle: for buns made with eggs, milk, and butter, meaning enriched breads, the internal temperature should be at least 190 °F (88 °C) when baked.
 I've gone as high as 212 ºF or 100 ºC without problems.

 • Remove the buns from the oven and brush with maple syrup a couple of times as they cool (note that as the buns cool, the maple syrup will form a sweet sticky glaze on the buns).
 Serve the buns when they are slightly warm, with salted butter.
 You can reheat them in the oven the next day.